 Explanatory notes

 Within the 2014-2020 EU financial perspective, the implementation of cross-border cooperation (CBC) programmes between Western Balkans Beneficiaries is envisaged under the Instrument for Pre-Accession Assistance (IPA II).
 The value of funding available for these programmes is similar to the one that was made available under the 2007-2013 IPA, but rules for their implementation have been changed; a new set of legal documents has been approved and needs to be respected.
 The joint technical secretariat (JTS) remains to be an important structure of each IPA II CBC programme and “shall be set up to assist the Commission, the operating structures and the joint monitoring committee (JMC)” (Article 52 of Commission Implementing Regulation (EU) No 447/2014 of 2 May 2014 on IPA II, hereinafter IPA II Implementing Regulation).
-Technical assistance funds that will be used to finance operations of the JTS will be contracted through service contracts and not through direct grants, as was the case under IPA I. In addition, as part of the EU accession process, candidate and potential candidate beneficiaries must be accredited or receive entrustment to handle the implementation of programmes under indirect management; Montenegro and Serbia have received the entrustment of budget implementation tasks and it is expected that CBC programmes between these two beneficiaries and their IPA II partner beneficiaries will be implemented in indirect management since the beginning.
+Technical assistance funds that will be used to finance operations of the JTS will be contracted through service contracts and not through direct grants, as was the case under IPA I. In addition, as part of the EU accession process, candidate and potential candidate beneficiaries must be accredited or receive entrustment to handle the implementation of programmes under indirect management; Montenegro and Serbia have received the entrustment of budget implementation tasks CBC programmes between these two beneficiaries and their IPA II partner beneficiaries will be implemented in indirect management since the beginning.

 The provisions of the new legal framework entailed a revision of the JTS Manual of Procedures used for the IPA CBC programmes so that it would be applicable for IPA II CBC programmes between Beneficiaries.
 The CBIB+2 project team has therefore analysed the latter manual and made a series of revisions deemed necessary.
 Since Croatia has been operating under indirect management for their cross-border programmes with three neighbouring IPA participating countries (Serbia, Bosnia and Herzegovina and Montenegro) since 2009, the CBIB+2 project team has taken the most recent version 7.0 (dated in May 2013) of their Manual of Procedures for JTSs under the IPA Component IIb (CBC) as a reference for the revisions hereby proposed.
 The versions used under the Serbia-Bosnia and Herzegovina and Serbia-Montenegro IPA CBC programmes have also been taken into account as a comparative reference.
 In addition, the terms of reference for technical assistance operations under the IPA II CBC programme Serbia-Montenegro and Serbia-Bosnia and Herzegovina have been consulted as a reference to the JTS role in various stages of implementation of a programme operating under indirect management.

+*

 The CBIB+2 project team argues that the structure and content of the existing JTS manual of procedures represents a valid ground upon which with some updating and reformulation once can compile a JTS manual applicable for IPA II CBC programmes between Beneficiaries.
 Furthermore, the CBIB+2 project team considers that there is no need for making two versions of the JTS Manual, i.e. for 1) direct management and 2) indirect management.
 Distinctions between management modes were made directly in the document so that some passages in the text can be kept or removed depending on the applicable management mode of the programme.